-Butterflyfish Longnose - Medium
+Butterflyfish Yellow Longnose MED

 The Longnose Butterflyfish is the perfect first butterfly for an aquarium owner.
-Not only is it exceptionally beautiful but it is also extremely hardy, peaceful and fun to watch.
+Not only is it exceptionally beautiful but it is also extremely hardy, peaceful, and fun to watch.

 Although the Long Nose Butterflyfish looks a little fragile, it is in fact an excellent beginner's fish.
 This is due to its peaceful nature and ease of feeding.